 Can IHC educators be family members?

 IHC educators must not be a family member, and not provide care for relatives; including nieces, nephews, cousins and grandchildren and great grandchildren.

-Generally, IHC educators must not be a family member.
-There are exemptions for IHC educators providing IHC in very remote areas.
-Further information on this exemption will be detailed in the IHC Handbook.
+There is a restricted exemption for IHC educators providing IHC in very remote areas.
+Further information on this exemption is detailed in the IHC Handbook.